Formation of a single quasicrystal upon collision of multiple grains: Results and discussion

-That is, grain coalescence between QCs can be observed only for relatively small seed misorientation angles.
-In this case (Fig. \ref{fig:dec_compare}(a)), one grain (orange) adopts the LGOs of the other grain (blue).
-For intermediate seed misorientations ($9\degree$ - $10\degree$, Fig. \ref{fig:dec_compare}(b, c)), grains rotates toward intermediate orientations (black regions in Fig. \ref{fig:dec_compare} at right).
-At large seed misorientation, $15\degree$, the GB is clearly defined and orientations of both seeds strongly resemble the initial seed orientations (Fig. \ref{fig:dec_compare}(d) at right).
-In light of these trends, we can identify a critical seed misorientation, $\Delta\theta_{crit} \approx 9\degree$, for the given simulation conditions ($L=40d$ and $kT=0.4$), below which grains coalesce.
-The angle of the critical value provided here is not meant to represent all cases of grain coalescence in d-QCs, as $\Delta\theta_{crit}$ is likely a function of various thermophysical parameters (\textit{i.e.}, grain size, fluid viscosity, and external stress \cite{cahn2004unified, trautt2012grain}).
+In light of these trends, we can identify a critical seed misorientation, $\Delta\theta_{crit} \approx 9.5\degree$, for the given simulation conditions ($L=40d$ and $kT=0.4$), below which grains can rotate.
+The angle of critical value provided here is not meant to represent all cases of grain coalescence in d-QCs, as $\Delta\theta_{crit}$ is likely a function of various thermophysical parameters (i.e., temperature, grain size, fluid viscosity, and external stress \cite{cahn2004unified, trautt2012grain}).
 Instead, we treat it as a reference point for how the behavior of d-QCs change at $\Delta\theta_{crit}$.
+After grain rotation towards 0$\degree$ misorientation from the small initial misorientation (3$\degree$), only a few dislocations in the GB region were detected (Figs. \ref{fig:dislocations}(a, c)) in the single density mode \cite{schmid2013aperiodic}, which suggests grain coalescence.
+In contrast, we observed an array of dislocations in the single density mode \cite{schmid2013aperiodic} from the simulations with 15$\degree$ initial misorientation ($>\Delta\theta_{crit}$), indicating the formation of a GB (Figs. \ref{fig:dislocations}(b, c)).
+That is, grain coalescence occurs only for relatively small seed misorientation angles, see Fig. \ref{fig:dislocations}(c).
+We also verify grain coalescence and formation of GBs using density modes (Supplementary Figure 4), and tiling analyses (Supplementary Figure 5).